xcatliu/pagic/site/index.md

 # Pagic

-The easiest way to generate static html page from
+The easiest way to generate static html page from markdown

 ## Pages